 When she said that what made Suzuki Roshi so special was his ability to see the Buddha Mind in everyone, I nodded in earnest agreement.
 She also told me that Richard Baker, the disgraced successor to Suzuki, was a marvelously talented teacher with a unique ability to bring out the truth of zen in personal encounters.

 I related one of my favorite metaphors for meditation.
 When I was a kid my parents used to take me to Playland by the Beach in San Francisco.
 In the funhouse there, past the wonderful life-size wooden figure of the a fat lady rocking back in forth in gales of laughter, there was a huge, round, hardwood wheel mounted on the floor, surrounded by low, padded walls.
 At the sound of a bell, everyone entered and scrambled to sit down on the big wheel, cramming together with backs towards the center.
 At the sound of another bell the wheel started to slowly turn.
 As it picked up speed, people on the outer edges of the crowd started to slide off, flying into the padded walls.
-Finally, as the wheel was turning faster, only one person, who had managed to find the exact center of the wheel, was left spinning there.
+Finally, as the wheel was turning faster, only one person, who had managed to find the exact center, was left spinning there.
 Eventually even they could not maintain a perfect balance and were pulled off by centrifugal force.

 “That’s samadhi!”
 Blanche exclaimed.